 - Get your own legal advice if you think you may be affected by sanctions

-- Ensure you provide complete and accurate information to ASO and where necessary the AFP
+- Ensure you provide complete and accurate information to the ASO and where necessary the AFP

-- Ensure you comply with any notice issued by ASO to produce information and documents
+- Ensure you comply with any notice issued by the ASO to produce information and documents

 - Attend a free ASO presentation on Australian sanctions in your nearest Australian major capital city

 - Request an ASO speaker to present at seminars hosted by industry groups, professional associations and peak bodies

 - Consider measures you could take to promote awareness of sanctions and minimise sanctions risk in your organisation, including by incorporating sanctions compliance into your internal due diligence policies and procedures.

 What if I have information on a possible illegal activity?

 If you have any information in relation to a possible contravention of an Australian sanctions law, please notify the ASO by using the Contact Us form on Pax or notify the Australian Federal Police (AFP) or Australian Border Force (ABF).
 Information on how to contact the AFP and report a crime is provided here on the AFP website or through the ABF Borderwatch program to report suspicious or illegal immigration, customs and border-related activity.

 What if I hold, or think I may hold, a freezable or controlled asset?